I laughed a lot today.

 That now puts Penn State into a room where it can win a national championship.
 Only 12 teams will get to say that after next weekend.
 It even put Penn State in a spot where it can win a Big Ten championship.
 Only two teams can say that.

-Even if Penn State’s best win this year depends on who you ask – and they reach the Big Ten championship game without beating Ohio State – it’s not easy to avoid the chaos.
+Even if Penn State’s best win this year depends on who you ask – and they reached the Big Ten Championship game without beating Ohio State – it’s not easy to avoid the chaos.
 It’s a serious accomplishment that should be celebrated and now will be in the form of those two opportunities.
 The credit there falls directly on James Franklin and his preparedness.
 His team, his program met the moment.

 Winning 11 football games in the regular season is not easy.
 Just look around the country.
 Just look at Penn State’s prior history.